Bad credit is like a dark cloud hanging over your head.

 Since most apartment complexes will do a check credit check, you will need to strengthen your rental application in other ways.
 Having significant, consistent, and provable income is the second most important factor when renting apartments.
 If you can show you have the financial means, this can be just as important as your credit score.

 Write a letter of explanation to give the apartment complex more insight into exactly what happened that caused you to have poor credit.
 Maybe you got laid off a couple of years ago, and it took a few months for you to find stable employment again.
-If they know, that was the reason, and ever since that time, you have been making timely payments, then that is something that will help your case.
+If they know, that was the reason, and ever since that time, you have been making timely payments, which will help your case.

 3. Show me the money